What other countries do you offer small group tours to?

 Can I extend my stay or arrive a few days earlier?

-To avoid jet lag and possible flight delays, we highly recommend you arrive a day before your pre-designed tour package start.
+To avoid jet lag and possible flight delays, we highly recommend you arrive a day before your pre-packaged tour start.
 As a service we will book additional nights for you on a space-available basis.
 Hotel room charges will be added to the total tour cost.

 Whether flying in a few days before the tour or extending your stay afterwards in the same location or others of your choice, we will be more than happy to assist you in making those arrangements for you.
 To ensure availability please let us know at the time of booking with the number of nights, dates and locations so we can provide you with a quote and take care of the reservations for you.
 Airport transfers can be added at an extra charge.